Mark Burgess (musician): Career

 In 2007, Burgess joined with Jack Sobel and John Kolbeck, formerly of the Messengers, to form Black Swan Lane.
 Augmented by former Burgess bandmates Altana and Faerber, Asante, and guest vocalist Anna-Lynne Williams (Trespassers William), they soon recorded A Long Way from Home, issued on Eden Records.
 One of the album tracks, "In the Ether", was later featured in 2009 film Adventureland.

-In November 2008, Burgess, Sobel, Clegg and Whitaker performed a one-off concert as the Sun and the Moon in Atlanta, Georgia.
+In November 2008, Burgess, Sobel, Clegg and Whitaker performed a one-off concert as the Sun and the Moon in Atlanta, Georgia, US.
 During the rehearsals for this show, Clegg and Whitaker became involved in the writing and recording of the second Black Swan Lane album, The Sun and the Moon Sessions.
 Asante and Burgess friend Jimmy Oakes also contributed to the album, issued in June 2009.

 In 2007, a Burgess autobiography, View from a Hill, was published by the independent Guardian Angel press.
 In April 2015, it was reprinted in a re-edited and revised "definitive" edition by Mittens On.

 In November 2009, a five-song EP with producer Pocket was released, featuring two songs, "A Force of Nature" and "Heaven," with lyrics and lead vocals by Burgess.
 In 2009, Burgess reunited with Lever under the name ChameleonsVox, performing and touring Chameleons back catalogue material.

-As ChameleonsVox, Burgess toured the United States and Europe from 2009 to 2014, performing acoustic and full band shows with varying backing musicians, including Lever.
+As ChameleonsVox, Burgess toured Europe and the United States from 2009 to 2014, performing acoustic and full band shows with varying backing musicians, including Lever.
 They issued an EP, M+D=1(8), in November 2013, prior to Lever's departure.
 Lever died in 2017.

 A ChameleonsVox line-up featuring Burgess and Altana with Neil Dwerryhouse and Chris Oliver on guitars embarked on a "We Are All Chameleons Farewell Tour" in the US in 2015.

-In 2016, Burgess contributed guest vocals to "On the Inside", a track from the album Choke by Portland, Oregon, post-punk band Soft Kill.
+In 2016, Burgess contributed guest vocals to "On the Inside", a track from the album Choke by US post-punk band Soft Kill.

 In 2017 and 2018 ChameleonsVox continued to tour with concerts throughout Europe and America; their latest concerts have centred on the songs from one of their three studio albums.

-"Mark’s bass playing was stellar and inspired.
-Beautiful, beautiful stuff."
+In 2025, Burgess announced that he prefers to be called Vox and planned to perhaps change his name to Vox legally, stating "My reasons for this are deeply personal.
+I spent a long time thinking about it and for me it’s the right thing to do".